sc-martel93/recipe-book/README.md

 - Change NavBar.jsx for mobile

-- Styles for Recipe.jsx
+- Styles for Recipe.jsx (make like a paper)

-- Set up MySql db
-- set up server and connect to db
-- set up API endpoints on server and client
+- Add ability to edit recipes
+- Add delete recipe